 Realizing this principle is important because at present we ask children to broaden their knowledge by cramming many subjects without giving them insights by which they can deepen their understanding of how all this fits together.
 For example, if you examine the teaching patterns in present day schools, you will find middle grades imparting education in so many diverse and unrelated areas—algebra, geometry, arithmetic, biology, chemistry, physics, civics, geography, history, languages, literature, computers, art, sports, dramatics, etc. Not only are these subjects taught by different teachers—who have generally a very limited understanding of the other subjects—but there is also no attempt to show how civics and geography are actually parts of the same tree of knowledge.
 Nobody today has the understanding of how algebra and linguistics, or biology and computers, can be branches of a single knowledge tree.

-The result of such education is that children cram lessons, spit it out during an exam, and then erase it from memory as a bad dream which should have never happened.
+The result of such education is that children cram lessons, spit them out during an exam, and then erase them from memory as a bad dream which should have never happened.
 Most children come out of the education system hating it, but as they grow up, they force their children into the same system again.

 The State of Higher Education